Geonovum/ogc-api-testbed/docs/docs/howto/howto_platform.md

 # HOWTO Platform

 Describes how to setup your own instance of the OGC API Testbed platform.
-As a working example the OGC API Sandbox (Playground) instance is presented step-by-step.
+As a real-world example, the OGC API Sandbox (Playground) instance is presented below step-by-step.

 ## 1. Ubuntu Server

 Info:

 * setup or acquire a Linux Ubuntu server, minimal Ubuntu 20.4 LTS
-* can be a VM/VPS or bare metal server
+* can be a VM/VPS or bare metal server, even a local VirtualBox (with Vagrant) instance
 * Sandbox specs: 4CPU, 16RAM, 100GB  but also strongly depends on the services one needs to run
 * root access via SSH required
 * DNS: create A-record `apisandbox.geonovum.nl` for IP address `109.237.219.249`